 - When switching, it is helpful to think in terms of equianalgesic dose ratios.
 The equianalgesic dose is the dose which provides a degree of analgesia equivalent to 10 mg intramuscular (IM) morphine.

-- If the patient is getting sufficient analgesia on the old opioid, the new drug should be introduced at an equianalgesic dose of 50-75% to account for this.
-If analgesia was insufficient with the old drug, the equianalgesic dose of the new drug needs to be 75-100%.
+- If the patient is getting sufficient analgesia on the original opioid, the new drug should be introduced at an equianalgesic dose of 50-75% to account for tolerance and in the interests of safety.
+At high doses, a reduction of at least 50% is advised.

 - Normal-release to sustained-release preparations - sustained-release formulations of oral morphine sulfate, oral oxycodone, and transdermal fentanyl are commonly used in palliative care.
 Once the total daily opioid dose requirement is known, switching to the equivalent sustained-release preparation can be done on a milligram for milligram basis.
 Rescue analgesia with a short-acting normal-release opioid can be given as required.